The Preserve

 Lake Pointe Preserve & Dock Access

-Lake Pointe residents may access the Preserve and dock area via two secure gates located at the Sea Eagle View / Pleasant Panorama View cul-de-sac:
+Lake Pointe residents may access the Preserve pedestrian trailhead and dock area via two secure gates located at the Sea Eagle View / Pleasant Panorama View cul-de-sac:

-· Vehicle Gate – For cars and golf carts accessing the dock parking and lower trailheads
+Vehicle Gate – For cars and golf carts accessing the pedestrian trailhead parking and lower trailhead area

 Both gates are monitored 24/7 by security cameras.